-The proposed equipment and control systems incorporate Best Available Control Technology (BACT) for the types and amounts of air contaminants emitted by the processes as described below:
+The proposed equipment and control systems incorporate BACT for the types and amounts of air contaminants emitted by the processes as described below:

-8.a Retail Gasoline Dispensing Facility.
-SWCAA has determined that Best Available Control Technology for the control of gasoline vapors emitted from new gasoline dispensing facilities with a throughput of more than 360,000 gallons per year in Cowlitz County consists of EVR Stage I vapor recovery equipment as tested and approved by CARB, maintenance of existing ORVR-compatible Stage II vapor recovery until 2023, enhanced conventional nozzles (where Stage II is not in place), and low-permeation hoses when throughput exceeds 1,400,000 gallons per year.
+8.a.
+Retail Gasoline Dispensing Facility.
+SWCAA has determined that Best Available Control Technology for the control of gasoline vapors emitted from new gasoline dispensing facilities with a throughput of more than 200,000 gallons per year in Clark County consists of EVR Stage I vapor recovery equipment as tested and approved by CARB, enhanced conventional nozzles (where Stage II is not in place), and low permeation hoses if throughput could exceed 1,400,000 gallons per year and liquid gasoline is carried against the outermost hose wall.

-The underground storage tanks as this facility are not new.
+The underground storage tanks at this facility are not new.
 The existing Stage I vapor recovery system in use by this facility for the underground storage tanks was approved by CARB Executive Order G-70-97-A dated December 9, 1985 and is not EVR certified.
-Because the Stage I system is not new, it is not being reviewed against current BACT requirements.
-The facility does not have ORVR-compatible Stage II vapor recovery and will utilize enhanced conventional nozzles by 2023 and low-permeation hoses after 2023 if throughput exceeds 1,400,000 gallons per year.
+Because the Stage I system is not new, it is not being reviewed against BACT requirements.

+This facility will utilize enhanced conventional nozzles and low permeation hoses.
+This configuration meets the requirements of BACT for this facility.